Gene: Genetic code

 Schematic of a single-stranded RNA molecule illustrating a series of three-base codons.
 Each three-nucleotide codon corresponds to an amino acid when translated to protein.

 The nucleotide sequence of a gene's DNA specifies the amino acid sequence of a protein through the genetic code.
 Sets of three nucleotides, known as codons, each correspond to a specific amino acid.
 The principle that three sequential bases of DNA code for each amino acid was demonstrated in 1961 using frameshift mutations in the rIIB gene of bacteriophage T4 (see Crick, Brenner et al. experiment).

 Additionally, a "start codon", and three "stop codons" indicate the beginning and end of the protein coding region.
 There are 64 possible codons (four possible nucleotides at each of three positions, hence 4^{3} possible codons) and only 20 standard amino acids; hence the code is redundant and multiple codons can specify the same amino acid.
-The correspondence between codons and amino acids is nearly universal among all known living organisms.
+The correspondence between codons and amino acids is universal among all species.